MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/sx--sxd--sxe--sxi--sxn--sxr--sx---set-exceptions-.md

 ---
-title: sx, sxd, sxe, sxi, sxn, sxr, sx- (Set exceptions)
+title: "sx, sxd, sxe, sxi, sxn, sxr, sx- (Set exceptions)"
-description: Learn about the sx* commands, which control the action that the debugger takes when an exception occurs in the application that is being debugged.
+description: "Learn about the sx* commands, which control the action that the debugger takes when an exception occurs in the application that is being debugged."
 keywords: ["sx, sxd, sxe, sxi, sxn, sxr, sx- (Set Exceptions) Windows Debugging"] ms.date: 12/13/2022
 topic_type: